 The article also points out that highly integrated applications might not be ideal for cloud deployment.
 I disagree.
 The “cloud” is fast proving itself as a highly scalable, highly available run time environment.
 There is not much difference in building, deploying and integrating disparate apps in the cloud versus traditional app life cycle models.
 In fact, the fact that developers and IT admins need not worry about the infrastructure underneath their app stacks means they can use simple, reliable web services APIs to integrate applications in the cloud with as much (if not more) ease as with older on-site apps.
 For example, Caspio has a web services API that can support unlimited custom integrations to Caspio-powered apps.
 And the Caspio DataHub can help organizations better move data between apps in the cloud.

 We may not see older, huge implementations of ERP packages and other unwieldy apps quickly replicated in the cloud.
-However, with platforms like Caspio, companies can slowly chip away at their old, rigid app stacks and quickly rebuild them one-by-one in a more elastic, cost-effective manner in the cloud.
+However, with online database platforms like Caspio, companies can slowly chip away at their old, rigid app stacks and quickly rebuild them one-by-one in a more elastic, cost-effective manner in the cloud.